edge-core/sonic-swss/tests/README.md

     sudo pytest --dvsname=vs --forcedvs
     ```

-5. Additionally, if you need to simulate a specific hardware platform (e.g. Broadcom or Mellanox), you can add this environment variable when starting the DVS container.
+5. Additionally, if you need to simulate a specific hardware platform (e.g. Broadcom or Mellanox), you can add this environment variable for hardware SKU when starting the DVS container.
 Note that this is not a precise 1-to-1 model, and dataplane behavior is not simulated by the DVS.

     ```
-    -e "fake_platform=mellanox"
+    -e "HWSKU=Mellanox-SN2700"
     ```

 ## Other useful test parameters